People

 Postdoctoral Fellows

-Dr. Larson's research focuses on relationships between language and other cognitive factors in children with language disorders, including Developmental Language Disorder and Autism Spectrum Disorder, with the long-term goal of improving differential diagnosis and treatment.
-She will be joining the faculty at the University of Missouri.
+Former postdoc Caroline Larson's research focuses on relationships between language and other cognitive factors in children with language disorders, including Developmental Language Disorder and Autism Spectrum Disorder, with the long-term goal of improving differential diagnosis and treatment.
+She is now on the faculty at the University of Missouri.

-Dr. Girolamo just joined the Speech, Language, and Hearing Sciences department at San Diego State University.
+Former postdoc Teresa Girolamo is now on the faculty of the Speech, Language, and Hearing Sciences department at San Diego State University.
 She directs the Brain, Environment, and Language Lab (BELL), which focuses on how individual differences in language, together with environmental influences, shape life outcomes for racially and ethnically minoritized autistic individuals.
 She uses behavioral methods and functional near-infrared spectroscopy, as well as community-based participatory approaches.
 The long-term objective of this work is to translate longitudinal knowledge into community-based supports.
-She will be joining the faculty at San Diego State University.

 Jason Crutcher